rodd1981/GTA-IV-Mission-Mod-Pack/README.md

 OhManMyBad - Thanks for sharing the source code of your GTA V Teleportation.

+# Requirements

+SCOCL (to compile missions - Download: http://www.dev-c.com/gtaiv/scocl/)

 # Installation

-Create a new directory and extract all files.
+- Create a new directory and extract all files.
+- Use SCOONE (to compile a single C source file) or SCOALL (to compile all C source files)
+- Make sure you have SCOCL set on your PATH environment variable before compiling the sources

 # Usage